Skip to content

 Most of the understandable controversy around phishing exercises results from poorly thought-out lures.
 A commonly-cited example is a simulated phishing email promising a large bonus to employees.
 Grateful users opened to link only to be told this was a test, and they failed.
 Understandably, particularly during a cost of living crisis, this leaves many angry and upset.
 It is one thing for a criminal to use promises of cash to deceive users; in employees’ view, it is quite another for their employer to do the same.
 Although the debate over this continues on the basis that hackers will pull no punches, neither should the simulations; many agree that this alienates users and leaves them less inclined to help keep their organisation secure.

-You can arrange a bespoke phishing exercise with the SBRC, executed by our innovative team of ethical hackers.
+You can arrange a bespoke phishing exercise with our team of expert team of ethical hackers.
 We will plan a custom exercise based on real-world phishing campaigns to raise your users’ awareness of the threat of phishing attacks.
 We’ll then deliver a comprehensive report on the results of the exercise and make recommendations for improvement where appropriate.
 We can also provide this with a custom cyber awareness training package for maximum impact.

 If you are part of a large organisation, this service may already be offered to you (NHS organisations can sign up here).
 Free alternatives are available; however, these will be less tailored to your organisation.